 This cheeky guy didn’t care for the food provided by the groundskeepers, so he helped himself to a couple of offerings instead.

 The forest isn’t only home to monkeys, we saw many beautiful butterflies and different kinds of lizards.
 Some small cute ones and some were pretty large and intimidating like the one above.

 And some… how do I say it… interesting sculptures! 🙂

 Pura Luhur Uluwatu (Uluwatu Monkey Temple)

 The best time to visit is right when they open in the morning to avoid the crowds or just before sunset.
 Uluwatu sunsets are incredibly beautiful!
 Kecak Dance is performed every day at the adjacent cliff-top stage from 6 PM to 7 PM (gate opens at 5 PM).
-Visitors are charged a fee, the ticket around 100k Rs per person.
+Visitors are charged a fee of 100k Rs per person.

 Entrance fee: 30k Rp adult and 20k Rp children.
 Visitor opening hours: daily from 09 AM – 6 PM.
-For people who wants to pray, it’s open 24 hours.
+For people who want to pray, it’s open 24 hours.

 This girl was not as patient as I would have liked.
 She smelled the fruit I had hidden underneath my sarong and grabbed it before I understood what was happening.

 Note to self: don’t wear a strapless dress without a bra when going to see monkeys!
 And no I don’t know why I wore a strapless dress to the temple in the first place, I guess I didn’t know better at the time.
 This was way back in 2010.